Stateware/Dav3i/doc/FrontEndArchitecture.md

 **selected timespan** refers to the 2 integers that represent the first and last year for which data is desired by the user to be represented.

-**settings toggles** refers to an array of booleans that represents all boolean settings values, including bounds on/off, and on/off for each available stat.
+**settings toggles** refers to an array of booleans that represents all boolean settings values, including bounds on/off, and an on/off corresponding to each stat ID that is not a bound.

 #Section 1